 Luckily, the flu vaccine is widely available.
 Cases of the flu can be prevented by vaccination to decrease the number of people who get sick every year.
 Given the strain on the healthcare system that may occur with the novel coronavirus, it is very important that we do all that we can to decrease infections from other sources, including the flu.
 Getting the flu vaccine will not only help keep you from getting sick but will also help our healthcare workers focus on taking care of people who need their help most.
 Additionally, the novel coronavirus can be much more dangerous in those individuals who have a weakened immune system.
 Infection with the flu weakens the immune system and raises the risk of serious illness and even death from the novel coronavirus.

-When you get vaccinated against the flu, it not only decreases your chance of never catching the flu, it also decreases how sick you get if you do happen to catch the flu.
-Additionally, getting the flu vaccine helps protect people around you from getting sick.
+When you get vaccinated against the flu, it not only decreases your chance of catching the flu, it also decreases how sick you get if you do happen to catch the flu.
+Additionally, getting your flu shot helps protect people around you from getting sick.
 This is especially true for those people who are at high risk of getting seriously ill from the flu, including the elderly, children, pregnant women, and those people who have weakened immune systems or chronic diseases.
-When a majority of people in a community get vaccinated against a disease, this creates a situation in which the disease cannot spread easily and dramatically helps with ending outbreaks (this is called herd immunity).
+When a majority of people in a community get vaccinated against a disease, this creates a situation in which the disease cannot spread easily and dramatically helps with ending outbreaks (this is called “herd immunity”).